-JCW Mechanical & Electrical Statutory Compliance Inspection & Testing
+JCW Statutory Compliance Inspections and Testing

-We perform statutory maintenance inspections nationwide
+We perform statutory mechanical and electrical maintenance inspections nationwide

 All mechanical and electrical systems and equipment belonging to a workplace are covered by legislation.
 Regular maintenance plays a vital part in maintaining health and safety standards that are conducive to creating working environments that are safe and comfortable for employees and occupants.
 It can be challenging keeping up to date with the ever-evolving legislation as well as practising the approved procedures in keeping your systems and equipment compliant.